fs-dawilliams/WDP2_Portfolio_Project/README.md

 ### Milestone 1

 For this milestone you will have created a wireframe prototype in Figma.
 Post your link here, so you have easy access to it.

 ### Milestone 2

 List the 4 pages/ views that you have built and how will they be used on your site?
 Also, remember that creating a project board, issues, and milestones is 50% of your grade!
 If you are having trouble, contact your instructor ASAP, you might need to be part of the ePortoflio group to have better access.

 ### Milestone 3

 Please discuss the following:
 API
 - Link to the API that is used in your code
 - Reason you chose the API
+- Where in your code did you use it?

 1st Library
 -Link to the library
 -Link to library tutorial that you made already.
 -Reason you chose this library.
+-Where in your code is it used?

 2nd Library
 -Link to the library
 -Reason you chose this library.
+-Where in your code is it used?

 Persistent Data
--Discuss if you have used MongoDB or Local Storage and how it was used in your code.
+-Discuss if you have used MongoDB or Local Storage.
+-How was it used in your code?
+-Where in your code is it used?

 ### Milestone 4